 Like the God who made us, we humans are incessant communicators.
-We will use anything to talk to each other: a rock on a cave wall, a reed dipped in plant dye, a Dixie cup and long string, mechanical arms that stamp letters on paper, or digital pixels that bounce of satellites into computer devices.
-God communicates therefore he created us to communicate.
+We will use anything to talk to each other: a rock on a cave wall, a reed dipped in plant dye, a Dixie cup and long string, mechanical arms that stamp letters on paper, or digital pixels that bounce of satellites into mobile devices.
+God communicates so naturally his image-bearers do so, too.

 Social media is not inherently evil any more than the teletype, telephone or mechanical pencil were evil when invented.
 Today’s tweet was yesterday’s pamphlet.
 Today’s status update was yesterday’s bulletin board note.
 We humans will devise anything to communicate.
 Our problem is not what we use to communicate, but the way in which we use it.

 While James did not remotely envision Facebook or Twitter, his principle still applies.
 Christians are to be slow to type and slow to anger.
 Jesus has made sure his followers are no longer of this world (Jn 17.16) therefore we do not handle our relationships in worldly ways.
-This includes how we are prone to vent on social media in the name of Christian piety.
+That includes how prone we are to vent on social media in the name of Christian piety.

 We’re all guilty of it.
 Someone offends us and we go off on them on Facebook in generalities, insinuations and innuendo.
 We should lovingly, patiently, privately and prayerfully take up the offense with them.
 Rather, we go off about generic “people,” the anonymous “you,” who treat(s) us this or that way.
 We make it sound like we are the pious ones, defending virtue and Christian responsibility against “those people” who act so unbecomingly.
 The world is lucky to have someone who will call out sin.
 With a wink-wink, we summon our in-the-know friends to our sympathetic aid.
 We hope “that person” reads it and is brought to tears in holy conviction (which never works).
 We can then pat ourselves on the back for correcting a brother or sister.
 If we are honest, our rants are really about serving our own egos than serving our neighbor as we pile up “likes.”